kent-map/time-walk/_posts/2026-04-08-claiming-dickens.md

 ---
 title: Claiming Dickens for Kent
-description: Prof. Carolyn Oulton highglights the fascination of Victorian readers with the writers' houses, and its transformation into later popularised 'literary pilgrimage'.
+description: Prof. Carolyn Oulton highglights the fascination of Victorian readers with the writers' houses, and its transformation into later popularised literary pilgrimage.
 author: Professor Carolyn Oulton
 date: 2026-04-08
 categories: [ Kent ]